gbera23-dev/PROJECTS/C/CRC/README.md

 Also added empty Makefile and extra folder for testing modules(as some modules will be expanded and implementations changed, we need good tests).
 Also added a vector.c and vector.h files, which is my implementation of vector written for some assignment.
 Additionally, structured files a little and added new .txt file for the analysis and thinking.

+4) commit 15/12/2025: Improved a structure of Data module, wrote the .h file for the Mr_Assembler(for the support of variable declaration, assignment and read).
+Created two new modules, which will implement particular types of vectors(vector for storing char* - s and vector for storing new variable struct type objects).
+Added a new module, which is responsible fully for writing assembly instructions.